 Every injury and death caused by drunk driving is preventable.
 In order to reduce the number of deaths and severe, long-term disabilities from crashes due to drinking and driving, Parkview sponsors public service announcements and signage in key public venues.
 Classroom presentations and educational materials targeting teenage drivers also support the Don’t Drink & Drive message.

 To schedule an educational presentation at your school or community organization, call (260) 266-1270.

 Screening, Brief Intervention and Referral to Treatment (SBIRT)

 More than half (52 percent) of Americans ages 12 and older report being current drinkers of alcohol.
 Twenty-seven percent report current use of a tobacco product.
 Nine percent report illicit drug use (Substance Abuse and Mental Health Services Administration [SAMHSA], 2013).
 Nurses treating patients in a variety of healthcare settings will encounter individuals who use alcohol, tobacco, and other drugs.

-Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a universal screening and prevention approach.
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a universal screening and prevention tool that is currently being implemented by Parkvew Health.
 An evidence-based practice, SBIRT targets individuals who use alcohol, tobacco and other drugs, but are not yet dependent on those substances.
 Any level of drinking or drug use may complicate an individual’s health condition, work and family life (Centers for Medicare and Medicaid Services [CMS], 2013).
 SBIRT is an approach nurses can use to provide effective risk reduction and intervention prior to a patient’s need for more extensive treatment.